vblanco20-1/vulkan-guide/docs/new_chapter_3/mesh_buffers.md

 Then we have the vertex struct, which is the exact same one as the one we have on CPU.

-After that, we declare the VertexBuffer, which is a readonly buffer that has an array (unsized) of Vertex structures. by having the `buffer_reference` in the layout, that tells the shader that this object is used from buffer adress. `std430` is the alignement rules for the structure.
+After that, we declare the VertexBuffer, which is a readonly buffer that has an array (unsized) of Vertex structures. by having the `buffer_reference` in the layout, that tells the shader that this object is used from buffer address. `std430` is the alignement rules for the structure.

 We have our push_constant block which holds a single instance of our VertexBuffer, and a matrix.
 Because the vertex buffer is declared as buffer_reference, this is a uint64 handle, while the matrix is a normal matrix (no references).